 '''

-UserPasswordCredential.java

-// This sample program is provided AS IS and may be used, executed, copied and modified

-// without royalty payment by customer

-(a) for its own instruction and study,

-// (b) in order to develop applications designed to run with an IBM WebSphere product,

-// either for customer's own internal use or for redistribution by customer, as part of such an

-// application, in customer's own products.

-// Licensed Materials - Property of IBM

-// 5724-J34 © COPYRIGHT International Business Machines Corp.
-2007

-package com.ibm.websphere.objectgrid.security.plugins.builtins;

-import com.ibm.websphere.objectgrid.security.plugins.Credential;

-This class represents a credential containing a user ID and password.

-@ibm-api

-@since WAS XD 6.0.1

-@see Credential

-@see UserPasswordCredentialGenerator#getCredential()

-public class UserPasswordCredential implements Credential {

-private static final long serialVersionUID = 1409044825541007228L;

-private String ivUserName;

 private String ivPassword;

+/

-\star Creates a UserPasswordCredential with the specified user name and
+Creates a UserPasswordCredential with the specified user name and

 password.

-\star @param userName the user name for this credential
+Oparam userName the user name for this credential

-\star @param password the password for this credential
+Oparam password the password for this credential

 @throws IllegalArgumentException if userName or password is null

 public UserPasswordCredential(String userName, String password) {

 super();

 if (userName == null || password == null) {

 throw new IllegalArgumentException("User name and password cannot be null.");

 this.ivUserName = userName;

 this.ivPassword = password;

+}

+/

-\star Gets the user name for this credential.
+Gets the user name for this credential.

 Oreturn the user name argument that was passed to the constructor

 or the setUserName(String)

 method of this class

 @see #setUserName(String)

+/

 public String getUserName() {

 return ivUserName;

+ļ

+/

 Sets the user name for this credential.

-@param userName the user name to set.
+Oparam userName the user name to set.

-'''

-'''

 @throws IllegalArgumentException if userName is null

 public void setUserName(String userName) {

 if (userName == null) {

 throw new IllegalArgumentException("User name cannot be null.");

-this.ivUserName = userName:
+this.ivUserName = userName;

+}

+/

 Gets the password for this credential.

 @return the password argument that was passed to the constructor

 or the setPassword(String)

 method of this class

 @see #setPassword(String)

+/

 public String getPassword() {

 return ivPassword;

+}

+/

 Sets the password for this credential.

 @param password the password to set.

 @throws IllegalArgumentException if password is null

-public void setPassword(String password) {

-if (password == null) {
+'''

 throw new IllegalArgumentException("Password cannot be null.");

+'''

-this.ivPassword = password:
+this.ivPassword = password;

+}

+/

 Checks two UserPasswordCredential objects for equality.

 Two UserPasswordCredential objects are equal if and only if their user names

 and passwords are equal.

 Oparam o the object we are testing for equality with this object.

 @return true if both UserPasswordCredential objects are equivalent.

 @see Credential#equals(Object)

 public boolean equals(Object o) {

 if (this == o) {

 return true;

 if (o instanceof UserPasswordCredential) {

 UserPasswordCredential other = (UserPasswordCredential) o;

 return other.ivPassword.equals(ivPassword) && other.ivUserName.equals(ivUserName);

-return false;
+return false:

+}

 /

 Returns the hashcode of the UserPasswordCredential object.

 @return the hash code of this object

 @see Credential#hashCode()

+/

 public int hashCode() {

 return ivUserName.hashCode() + ivPassword.hashCode();

+}

+}

 UserPasswordCredentialGenerator.java

-\ensuremath{//} This sample program is provided AS IS and may be used, executed, copied and modified
+// This sample program is provided AS IS and may be used, executed, copied and modified

 // without royalty payment by customer

 // (a) for its own instruction and study,

 // (b) in order to develop applications designed to run with an IBM WebSphere product,

 // either for customer's own internal use or for redistribution by customer, as part of such an

 // application, in customer's own products.

 // Licensed Materials - Property of IBM

 // 5724-J34 © COPYRIGHT International Business Machines Corp.
 2007

 package com.ibm.websphere.objectgrid.security.plugins.builtins;

 import java.util.StringTokenizer;

 import com.ibm.websphere.objectgrid.security.plugins.Credential;

 import com.ibm.websphere.objectgrid.security.plugins.CredentialGenerator;

 This credential generator creates UserPasswordCredential objects.